hqp6684/fuzzer/README.md

-NOTE for `--custom-auth=dvwa` :
+NOTE for `--custom-auth=dvwa`
 If `dvwa` is the root folder (in Gitlab CI), ignore this.
 If not, for instance, the dvwa in XAMMP portable is in http://rootUrl/dvwa/ Change
-        File `src/fuzzer/services/fuzzer-custom-auth.service.ts`
+    `src/fuzzer/services/fuzzer-custom-auth.service.ts`
-        line 27 `let postTargetFile = './login.php';`
+line 27 `let postTargetFile = '/login.php';`
-       to the path that contains dvwa, in the case of XAMMP portable `let postTargetFile = './dvwa/login.php';`
+to the path that contains dvwa, in the case of XAMMP portable `let postTargetFile = '/dvwa/login.php';`